Cohort

 Impact

-As an Atlantic Fellow, Agustín has gained a deeper knowledge of regional networking in dementia research.
+As an Atlantic Fellow, Agustín gained a deeper knowledge of regional networking in dementia research.
 The Atlantic Fellows program helped him dream big, change lives, and make a huge impact.

 Motivation